 - cervix

 Chemotherapy can also help treat ovarian cancer.
 This treatment uses drugs that can kill cancer cells or stop them from growing.
-It may also be used after surgery to help eliminate any cancer cells that remain in the body.
+It may also be used after surgery to help eliminate any remaining cancer cells.

 Which treatment is recommended depends on many factors, including, but not limited to: